-Unfortunately, we have closed registration for the 2018 year, but check our Facebook page and leave a like for updates on projects, member activities and future registrations dates!
-In the meantime, feel free to explore Envision and its projects, or email us at [email protected] for any enquiries.
+The applications for the 2022/2023 year are currently closed!
+Check our Facebook page and leave a like for updates on projects, member activities and future registrations dates!
+Feel free to explore Envision and its projects, or email us at [email protected] for any enquiries.

 Click here to learn more about BIoT!